kodecocodes/flutter-sample-project/README.md

 # Flutter sample project

-This repository is a mini-tutorial with the resources you need to create the sample project that will accompany your written tutorial.
+This repository is a mini-tutorial to help you create the sample app for your tutorial on raywenderlich.com.
+The repository here includes the resources you'll need to make your app look good wherever your readers build the app.

 ## Sample project requirements

 All projects for raywenderlich.com Flutter tutorials should include the following items:

+- com.raywenderlich base package name
+- Razeware license
+- linting rules
+- a clean pubspec.yaml file
-- launch screen (Android and iOS)
+- splash screen (Android and iOS)
 - app icons for all sizes (Android, iOS, web)
 - base app package name (Android, iOS)
-- copyright notice
-- linting file
+- display name

 The following directions will give further details on how to do that.

-## Setup directions
+## General setup

+In this section you create your sample app with settings that will apply to all platforms.

+### Use the stable channel

 Make sure you are on the stable channel with the most recent version of Flutter.